-General policy and safety orientations are given at the start of the semester as part of Co-Works courses.
-Departments, faculty, and students outside of Co-Works programming are also encouraged to schedule group orientations with David.
+Orientations are given at the start of the semester as part of Co-Works courses.
+Alternatively, faculty outside of Co-Works are encouraged to schedule group orientations with the Co-Works Director.

 Diversity & Inclusion